rapid7/insightconnect-plugins/plugins/ibm_qradar/help.md

 # Version History

-* 1.1.0 - Adding in new connection test | Updated the SDK to version 5.4.4 | Ran refresh to upadate all schemas and unit tests
+* 1.1.0 - Adding in new connection test | Updated the SDK to version 5.4.5 | Ran refresh to update all schemas and unit tests
 * 1.0.0 - Initial plugin

 # Links